donfushii/Quest-Badge/README.md

 After that, save the file, open your task manager... <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>Escape</kbd> and close Discord.
 Open Discord again and you should now be able to press <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>I</kbd>.

-**Q: I get an error saying "Unauthorized"**

-A: Discord has patched the script from working in browsers.
-Use the desktop app, or alternatively find some extension which lets you change your User-Agent and append the string `Electron/` anywhere in it